 Remove the tortilla from the pan and place it folded on a plate.
 If the pan is large enough you can prepare two or more tortillas at once.
 Continue until all the tortillas (estimate 3 per person) are cooked.
 Set aside.

-5 Assembly.
-I think tacos are best when you assemble them yourself.
+5 Assemble the fish tacos: I think tacos are best when you assemble them yourself.
 Place the plate of tortillas, the plate of fish, the salsa, the cabbage, and the avocados on the table and let everyone assemble their own.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Fish Tacos on Simply Recipes.
 Thank you!Print